eoinkelly/notes/aws/iam/policies.md

         * Inline does not have versions
         * Inline has different size limits depending on what you attach it to
 * Policies are written in _IAM Policy Language_ (A dialect of JSON)

-You can attach a policy to any of

-1. Users
-2. Roles
-3. Groups
+* policies have a size limits which vary between type and can be extended https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html

 There are 3 kinds of policies

-1. Trust policy
-    * Only appears attached to roles
-    * Defines who is allowed to assume a role
-    * Written in IAM policy language (JSON)
 1. Permissions policy
     * Can be attached to a role/user/group
         * defines what actions and resources the role/user/group can access
-    * Written in IAM policy language (JSON)
+    * Can be _inline_ or _attached_
 1. Resource based policy
     * embedded directly into a resource
+    * are always _inline_ (embedded) into another entity
-    * resource based policies are _inline policies_ which happen to be embedded in a resource rather than a role/user/group
+    * are _inline policies_ which happen to be embedded in a resource rather than embedded in a role/user/group
+1. Trust policy
+    * Only appears attached to roles
-    * an example of a resource based policy: trust policies are resource based policies which are embedded into roles
+    * Are an example of a resource based policy (trust policies are resource based policies which are embedded into roles)
-    * Written in IAM policy language (JSON)
+    * Defines who is allowed to assume a role

 ### Resource based policies